-Q5: Should disclosure of average network performance over a period of time or at peak times including through broadband facts/labels be made mandatory?
+Q.5 Should disclosure of average network performance over a period of time or at peak times including through broadband facts/labels be made mandatory?

-Yes, it will be in Consumer Interest, However a phased approach may be considered while implementing it, Once a certain percentage of consumers are actively and consistently using these label basis, TRAI may consider to mandate the mechanism as it will help consumers in making informed choices while purchasing a broadband services/plan, also will establish a formal contract between consumers & service providers as well as empower consumers to compare the advertised QoS with actuals.
+Information disclosure of QoS performance and other parameters through broadband labels must be mandatory, in the long run, as it will help consumers in making informed choice while purchasing a broadband service/plan, establish a formal contract between consumers & service providers as well as empower consumers to compare the advertised OoS with actuals.